 UNDP and the UN System

 Following a request from the Albanian Government, Albania was selected as one of the eight pilot countries around the world to implement the Delivering as One UN (DaO) initiative in January 2007.
-Building on the existing reform agenda set by UN member states, the “One UN” concept aims to achieve better and faster national development priorities, including the Millennium Development Goals (MDGs).
+Building on the existing reform agenda set by UN member states, the “One UN” concept aims to achieve better and faster national development priorities, including the Sustainable Development Goals.

-UNDP in partnership with other resident and nonresident UN agencies, funds and programmes has been a key contributor to UN reform through the One UN Programme.
+UNDP in partnership with other resident and nonresident UN agencies has been a key contributor to UN reform through the programme.

 As in all countries where it operates, UNDP houses the RC system for coordination of the UN country team.
 As a partner organization to UN agencies working in the country, UNDP participates in the implementation of joint UN programmes.
 UNDP is an active partner to the Government of Albania, bilateral and multilateral development partners and other UN agencies in harmonization of development assistance.

-UNDP also acts as the Administrative Agent to the Coherence Fund in support of the One UN Programme in Albania.
+UNDP also acts as the Administrative Agent to the Coherence Fund in support of the Programme of Cooperation for Sustainable Development.
 UNDP’s role was agreed by participating UN Agencies in the One UN Pilot in Albania.

 How does this work?

 Funding received from donors is put into a One UN Coherence Fund.
-On behalf of the participating UN Agencies, the Administrative Agent receives donor contributions, administers the funds, and disburses them as instructed by the Joint Executive Committee chaired by the Head of the Department of Strategy and Donor Coordination and the UN Resident Coordinator.
+On behalf of the participating UN Agencies, the Administrative Agent receives donor contributions, administers the funds, and disburses them as instructed by the Joint Executive Committee.
 As Administrative Agent, UNDP is also responsible for consolidating reports from participating UN Agencies for submission to the UN Resident Coordinator.

 Memorandum of Understanding between the Participating UN Organizations and UNDP regarding the Operational Aspects of the One UN Coherence Fund for Albania.